grokify/ringcentral-sdk-ruby/docs/usage/authorization/Authorization.md

 ## Generic Approach

-Using the generic approach, any `OAuth2::AccessToken` can be provided, allowing you more flexibility.
+Using the generic authorization approach, any `OAuth2::AccessToken` can be provided, allowing you more flexibility.

 ```ruby
 sdk = RingCentralSdk::Sdk.new(